-Each resident must complete the following basic check-out procedure before leaving campus.
+Each resident must complete the following basic check-out procedure before leaving campus:

-- 1. Clean the room thoroughly and request a check-out time with an RA. - 2.
-Go over the room condition report with the RA. - 3.
-Turn in the room key and sign the room condition report. - NOTE: \$20 is charged for failure to return the key and \$50 is charged for failure to check out with a staff member.
-Other fines may be assessed for lack of cleaning or damages. - 4.
-Specific instructions will be posted in residences prior to closing campus housing at Christmas, spring break and at the end of the school year.
+- Clean the room thoroughly and request a check-out time with an RA at least 24 hours in advance. - Go over the room condition report with the RA. - Turn in the room key and sign the room condition report.

+NOTE: \$20 is charged for failure to return the key and \$50 is charged for failure to check out with a staff member.

+Other fines may be assessed for lack of cleaning or damages.

+"The Christian community is a community of the cross, for it has been brought into being by the cross, and the focus of its worship is the lamb once slain, now glorified."

+John Stott

 It is expected that students will leave campus within 24 hours of their last exam.
+Specific instructions will be posted in residences prior to that time to guide proper cleaning and preparation for hall closings.
+With prior permission and where available, some students may be able to remain in their residence halls during class breaks.
+(This should not be an expectation.)